netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

 --- back

-# Examples
+# Examples of Format Representation {#usage}

-   The following subsections provide some examples to illustrate the use of the period and recurrence formats defined as YANG groupings.
+   This section provides some examples to illustrate the use of the period and recurrence formats defined as YANG groupings.
+Note that "grouping" does not define any nodes in the schema tree, the examples illustrated are just for the ease of understanding.
 Only the message body is provided with JSON used for encoding {{?RFC7951}}.

-## Period of Time
+## The "period-of-time" Grouping

    The example of a period that starts at 08:00:00 UTC, on January 1, 2023 and ends at 18:00:00 UTC on December 31, 2025 is encoded as follows:

 ~~~~
 {
-  "period-of-time": {
   "period-start": "2023-01-01T08:00:00Z",
   "period-end": "2025-12-01T18:00:00Z"
-  }
 }
 ~~~~